input-output-hk/line-oauth/README.md

   };
   ```

-It's very important to take into account that this method must be called from the client through a Meteor.call, in order to avoid CORS issues, since the data is returned through REST APIs.
+We suggest to execute this method server side, since it fetches the data through REST APIs.
+If done from the client, you'll face CORS issues.

+A good flow in which this function should fit is as following:

+1- Create a route which will be the redirectUri mentioned earlier.
+2- Create a Meteor.method that executes ```Line.getLineUserData``` method.
+3- When route defined in step 1 is accessed, trigger the meteor method defined in step 2 through a Meteor.call